Making it Count

-Integrating Gender in Climate Change and Disaster Risk Reduction
+Integrating Gender into Climate Change and Disaster Risk Reduction: A Practical How-To Guide

 Climate change affects women and men differently.
 Unequal access to resources, rights and opportunities between women and men means that they also experience the impacts of climate change and disasters in different and unequal ways.
 To ignore these inequalities is to ignore a key factor in the success or failure of our work.
 Women play an essential role in tackling the climate change challenge.
 They are demonstrating innovative ways to adapt to the effects of climate change and build resilient societies.
 Women are taking action to reduce greenhouse gas emissions by leading initiatives that put forward new solutions to dealing with climate change.
 If we can address and transform gender inequalities through climate change and disaster risk reduction initiatives, then we not only promote the equal rights of women but also multiply the sustainable impact of climate-related activities.